 - The ESOP scheme must also be approved through a special resolution at the shareholders’ meeting (EGM).
 So you need to send an EGM notice for the same and then conduct the EGM and pass the shareholder resolution.
 Note that this needs to be a special resolution (votes in favor of the resolution at least three times than votes against) compared to an ordinary resolution (simple majority).

 - The board and EGM resolutions must be filed with the Registrar of Companies (RoC) website using form MGT14.
 Your company secretary can do this.
 There is no other filing required with the RoC.

 - Note that ESOPs are only options and not shares; therefore, there is NO need to increase the company’s authorized share capital at the time of ESOP grants.
 It only needs to be done when an employee goes for exercise, which is usually much later.

 - Now, you are ready to formally grant ESOPs to your employees through a grant letter.

-Reference – SEBI guidelines on ESOP
+Reference: SEBI guidelines on ESOP

-Disclaimer: this article has been prepared for general guidance on the subject matter and does not constitute professional advice.
+Disclaimer: This article has been prepared for general guidance on the subject matter and does not constitute professional advice.
 The matters described herein are general in nature and have not been evaluated based on applicable laws.
 You should not act upon the information contained in this note without obtaining specific professional advice.
-No representation or warranty (express or implied) is given as to the accuracy or completeness of the information contained in this note, and, to the extent permitted by law, LetsVenture Technologies Private Limited, its partners, employees and agents accept no liability, and disclaim all responsibility, for the consequences of you or anyone else acting, or refraining to act, in reliance on the information contained in this publication or for any decision based on it.
+No representation or warranty (express or implied) is given as to the accuracy or completeness of the information contained in this note.
+LetsVenture Technologies Private Limited, its partners, employees, and agents accept no liability and disclaim all responsibility for the consequences of you or anyone else acting or refraining to act in reliance on the information contained in this publication or for any decision based on it.
 Without prior permission of LetsVenture Technologies Private Limited, this note may not be quoted in whole or in part or otherwise referred to any person or in any documents.